Pricing overview

 Annual subscriptions discount the subscription fee; included RCs are unchanged.

-The "~75 medium PRs per month" framing you see on the pricing page is the Team tier sized against an average two-RC PR.
+The "~75 medium PRs per month" framing you see on the pricing page is the Starter tier sized against an average two-RC PR.
 The Enterprise tier is custom-priced — contact sales for a quote.

 Hard-block versus auto-overage